This feature is only available for the following:

 Ingress controllerβ

 An ingress controller, such as NGINX, manages external HTTP/S traffic to services in a Kubernetes cluster.
 To configure sleep mode for the ingress controller, make sure it stays responsive to incoming traffic and can wake up the cluster if needed.
-This setup keeps the ingress controller active, even when the vCluster is in sleep mode and allows the controller to handle requests that trigger the virtual cluster to wake up.
+This setup keeps the ingress controller active, even when the virtual cluster instance is in sleep mode and allows the controller to handle requests that trigger the virtual cluster to wake up.

 Configure sleep mode with an ingress resource